satisfactorymodding/SatisfactoryModLoader/INSTALL.md

 ### 1.3 Setup Visual Studio 2017 ( Community is fine )
 - [Download Visual Studio 2017](https://visualstudio.microsoft.com/vs/older-downloads/)
+- Install Visual Studio 2017.
   - Select “Desktop Development with C++”
   - Select “Game Development with C++”
     - Make sure to select unreal engine integration from the right side
-- Eventually is possible to add them after Installation, by relaunching the installer.
+  ( Eventually is possible to add them after Installation, by relaunching the installer, but best to get it done right the first time )

 ### 1.4 Fix the file association (UE <-> Windows)